Papirapi/proxy-nca/README.md

 ```
 ## Dataset

-UPMC-G20 is a dataset based on the UPMC Food-101 with gaze annotation.
+UPMC-G20 is a dataset based on the UPMC Food-101 with gaze annotation.<br/>
-We selected 20 food categories and 100 images per category from the UPMC Food-101.
+We selected 20 food categories and 100 images per category from the UPMC Food-101.<br/>
-For each image, we collected about 15 fixations across 3 subjects with a total duration of 2.5 seconds.
+For each image, we collected about 15 fixations across 3 subjects with a total duration of 2.5 seconds.<br/>
 The categories selected are apple-pie, bread-pudding, beef-carpaccio, beet-salad, chocolate-cake,
 chocolate-mousse, donuts, beignets, eggs-benedict, croque-madame, gnocchi, shrimp-and-grits, grilled-salmon,
 pork-chop, lasagna, ravioli, pancakes, french-toast, spaghetti-bolognese, pad-thai.